pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 selective in queries, whereas type strings do not.
 Mixing these up in an SQL select statement causes the PostgreSQL query planner to find sub-optimal solutions.

-This implementation uses an secondary table of tags indexed with a B-tree.
+This implementation uses a secondary table of tags indexed with a B-tree.
 Queries select tags first, and then filter by position and type.
 The sequence positions on the main table are also indexed with a B-tree that "covers" the type column.
 In this way, recorded events can be selected by tag, filtered by type, ordered and limited, using only B-tree indexes, without touching the main table of recorded events.